sRassmann/ciliaQ-analysis/README.md

 __Note:__ You should clone the whole project structure, as it also contains the blueprints of additional documents (exclude lists, annotation lists) and custom functions imported into the actual script.

 ## Usage
 Before running the script only the paths, names, and experimental conditions need to be modified (marked with the tag '*TODO*').
-Hence, you on't need (higher) skills in R programming.
+Hence, running the script does not require (higher) skills in R programming.
 All the steps are explained in the markdown parts of the documents.

 ## Citation
 This script has been developed in the department of [Biophysical Imaging](http://www.iii.uni-bonn.de/en/wachten_lab/) at the Institute of Innate Immunity, Bonn, Germany.
-For information on how to cite this work please contact [Sebastian Raﬂmann](mailto:s.rassmann@uni-bonn.de).
+For information on how to cite this work please contact [Sebastian Ra√ümann](mailto:s.rassmann@uni-bonn.de).